How to Become a Notary in New York

 - Visit the New York Department of State’s website and create a NY Business Express account.

-- Complete an online application, upload your oath of office form and pass slip, and pay the $60 original traditional notary application fee.
+- Complete an online application, upload your completed Notary Public Oath of Office form and pass slip, and pay the $60 original traditional notary application fee.

 Within four to six weeks of your application approval, you will receive an identification card stating your notary name, address, county, and commission term.